 There are lots of more cool features of course, checkout the auto profiling of the data at the top of each column as just one, not to mention the cool crowd sourcing approach to recommendations.

-For me Trifacta looks like a good free desktop option to analyse data for those of us that aren’t R gurus.
+For me Trifacta looks like a good free desktop option to analyze data for those of us that aren’t R gurus.
 But be warned there is a limit of 100MB of data per recipe in the free version.

 Wrangle on Cowboys!